NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 HPXML Spaces
 ************

-If spaces in conditioned zones are provided, as well as wall/roof/etc. surfaces with ``AttachedToSpace`` references, then :ref:`hvac_space_design_loads` will be produced.
+If spaces in conditioned zones are provided, then :ref:`hvac_space_design_loads` will be produced.

-Each space (representing a room or block of rooms) within a zone can be entered as a ``/HPXML/Building/BuildingDetails/Zones/Zone/Spaces/Space``.
+Each space within a zone can be entered as a ``/HPXML/Building/BuildingDetails/Zones/Zone/Spaces/Space``.

   =====================================================  =======  =======  ===========  ========  ========  ==============================================
   Element                                                Type     Units    Constraints  Required  Default   Notes